sbreitbart/urban_genetic_divergence/data/Climate/README.md

+# Subdirectory: Climate

+## Folder description

-This climate data was downloaded from this website on 8/15/2023:
+This folder contains one csv with climate data.
+This data was downloaded from this website on 8/15/2023:

 https://climatedata.ca/download/#station-download